 Both the magazine and website were relaunched in early 2014, with publication of the magazine now occurring on a quarterly schedule, including Winter (February), Spring (May), Summer (August) and Fall (November) editions.
 In its heyday, Certification Magazine was widely known for its annual Salary Survey, a tradition resurrected with the first new print issue (Vol. 11, Issue 1) in February 2014.
 Smaller, more targeted salary surveys are regularly deployed with results published three times a year as Salary Survey PLUS.

-New articles, including some featured in the current issue of Certification Magazine, are published four times a week at CertMag.com, on Monday, Tuesday, Thursday and Friday.
+New articles, including some featured in the current issue of Certification Magazine, are published three times a week at CertMag.com, on Monday, Wednesday and Friday.